 Graduates of Canadian universities must have a "B" average in the last two full-time years of their undergraduate degree.
 Applicants with degrees from any country other than Canada must have earned the equivalent of a "B" average over the last two years of their degree to be considered admissible.
 For a list of the international equivalents, please refer to the Faculty of Graduate Studies information on minimum requirements from other countries.

 If you do not have a "B" average, you may be considered for admission as a mature student.
 To qualify as a mature student, you must have at least four years of relevant full-time work experience after graduating from your bachelor's degree.

-We recommend that international students submit their application by March 31 to allow sufficient time to obtain a Government of Canada Study Permit (and Temporary Resident Visa if necessary) if they are selected.
-For more information, see information for International degree students.
+We recommend that international students submit their application as early as possible to allow sufficient time to obtain a Government of Canada Study Permit (and Temporary Resident Visa if necessary) if they are selected.

-If you have less than three years of full-time work experience, you must completeat least one paid internship term.
-If you have three or more years of full-time work experience, you are not required to complete any work terms, but you may still choose to do so.
+If you have less than three years of full-time work experience after your undergraduate degree, you are required to complete at least one paid Co-op internship term.
+If you have three or more years of full-time work experience after your undergraduate degree, a Co-op work term is optional, but highly recommended by the majority of MBA alumni.

 All students pursuing a Co-op work term are responsible for applying to, interviewing for, and ultimately securing their work opportunity.
 However, the Co-op & Career department presents more than 1000 business opportunities for students to apply to every summer, and students receive in-depth training, coaching and practice on how to discover additional opportunities through online job banks, business connections and even by starting their own company.
 When a student discovers an employment opportunity, it must first be discussed with the MBA co-op coordinator before they are approved as official co-op work terms..